davidsanders/WP-Theme-Optimizer/README.txt

 == Description ==

-Improve your WordPress SEO: Write better content and have a fully optimized WordPress site using Yoast SEO plugin.
+Optimize your WordPress theme header by removing excess tags and scripts.
+Make your site faster and more secure by hiding WordPress tags.

 == Installation ==